dell/csm-docs/content/docs/authorization/deployment/rpm/_index.md

 >__Note__:
 > - `DNS-hostname` refers to the hostname of the system in which the CSM for Authorization server will be installed.
 This hostname can be found by running `nslookup <IP_address>`
 > - There are a number of ways to create certificates.
 In a production environment, certificates are usually created and managed by an IT administrator.
 Otherwise, certificates can be created using OpenSSL.

-2. In order to configure secure grpc connectivity, an additional subdomain in the format `grpc.DNS-hostname` is also required.
-All traffic from `grpc.DNS-hostname` needs to be routed to `DNS-hostname` address, this can be configured by adding a new DNS entry for `grpc.DNS-hostname` or providing a temporary path in the systems `/etc/hosts` file.

->__Note__: The certificate provided in `crtFile` should be valid for both the `DNS-hostname` and the `grpc.DNS-hostname` address.

-    For example, create the certificate config file with alternate names (to include DNS-hostname and grpc.DNS-hostname) and then create the .crt file:

-      ```
-      CN = DNS-hostname
-      subjectAltName = @alt_names
-      [alt_names]
-      DNS.1 = grpc.DNS-hostname.com

-      $ openssl x509 -req -in cert_request_file.csr -CA root_CA.pem -CAkey private_key_File.key -CAcreateserial -out DNS-hostname.com.crt -days 365 -sha256
-      ```

 3. To install the rpm package on the system, you must first extract the contents of the tar file with the command: